• CLASSIC IKITESURF

 .synopsis...

-cold front eastward across lake erie thursday night. a trough
+another cold front across lake erie friday night into saturday.

 canadian border-